paulhontz/saint/OptsManager.md

+Opts Manager
+---

-Opts Manager is a simple UI for editing predefined options.
+A simple UI for editing predefined options.

-Saint nodes calling `saint.opts` will act as opts editor UI.
+Saint controllers that calling `saint.opts` will act as opts editor UI.

 Model should be defined before `saint.opts` called.